-If the ASB is noise related you should speak to the Environmental Health Department at your local council.
-They may be able to act immediately to stop the noise or they may ask you to keep records of when the noise is happening so they can investigate.
+If you need to report noise nuisance outside of these times, you should contact the Environmental Health Department at your local council.
+They may be able to act immediately to stop the noise or they may ask you to keep records of when the noise is happening so they can also investigate.

 For any other type of ASB, you should contact us straight away.
 You can do that by filling in this form:

-- Or by speaking in person to any member of our staff
+- Speaking in person to any member of our staff